marcellocordeiro/nes-emulator/README.md

 # nes-emulator

-NES emulator written in C++ using Qt5 and OpenGL
+Experimental NES emulator written in C++20 and OpenGL with support for GLFW, Qt5 and SDL2 frontends.

 ## Features